MetPX/Sundew/doc/user/Guide.rst

 About This Guide
 ----------------
-´A Guide to Using MetPX´ describes the principles and features of the MetPX TCP/IP WMO switching application.
+Â´A Guide to Using MetPXÂ´ describes the principles and features of the MetPX TCP/IP WMO switching application.
 The Guide introduces many the facets of the package, to get the user started.
 For fully detailed reference material, the manual pages are available on each of the commands used.